This post may contain affiliate links. Read my full disclosure policy here.

 I was oh-so-wrong.

 In fact, I'm way more organized and productive than I've ever been before.
-The journal works exactly as I need it to, which means I don't have to waste time filling out printables and planner boxes that don't work.
+My bullet journal works exactly as I need it to, which means I don't have to waste time filling out printables and planner boxes that don't work.

 Don't believe me?
 Check out these 11 Genius Bullet Journal Hacks.